 This post will review Genealogy Freelancers from the family historian’s perspective and what you as the family detective can expect from this service.

 How To Join

-Before you can actually post a project to get the help that you are after you first need to join the site.
-Don’t worry, joining up is incredibly easy and it is absolutely FREE.
+Before you can post a project to get the help that you are after you first need to join the site.
+Don’t worry, joining up is incredibly easy and it is FREE.

 You will only need to pay for the help that you receive.

-It really is a quite straightforward sign up process.
-There’s only a few pieces of information that you need to fill in and once you have done all that then you are on your way to posting that job.
+It is a quite straightforward signup process.
+There are only a few pieces of information that you need to fill in and once you have done all that then you are on your way to posting that job.

 Signing up is all taken care of on one single page.
-Personally, I hate it when you sign up to an online service and it takes you ages as you go through countless pages.
+I hate it when you sign up for an online service and it takes you ages as you go through countless pages.

 You just wonder when you are going to come to the end of this process.
 This is not the case with this site.